top of page

 NICE-endorsed, evidence-based tool which enables assessment of acuity and dependency of adult patients for establishment setting

-Appropriate for use in any adult wards in acute hospitals within England (although further work is underway to adapt the tool for use in other clinical setting and other countries).
+Appropriate for use in any adult acute assessment units in acute hospitals within England (although further work is underway to adapt the tool for use in other clinical setting and other countries).

 Used in conjunction with Nurse Sensitive Indicators (NSIs); patient and staff outcomes that can be linked to nurse staffing such as patient falls and pressure ulcer incidence.